ProteusMRIgHIFU/BabelBrain/README.md

 A new application ready to use will be created at `BabelBrain/BabelBrain/dist/`

 # Version log
+- 0.4.4 - March 5th, 2025
+   - **Fix** : Correction in the underlying library BabelViscoFDTD (1.0.9) for the BHTE calculation, which had an error in the formula to convert perfusion from ml/min/kg to kg/s/m^3.
 - 0.4.3 -  Feb 21st, 2025
   - **Fix**: Export CSV for REMOPD and Single transducer was trying to export a wrong parameter.
 - 0.4.2 -  Jan 26th, 2025